awsdocs/amazon-connect-admin-guide/doc_source/how-to-use-session-attributes.md

 # How to use Lex session attributes<a name="how-to-use-session-attributes"></a>

 When a customer starts a conversation with your bot, Amazon Lex creates a *session*\.
 With *session attributes*, also known as *Lex attributes*, you can pass information between the bot and Amazon Connect during the session\.
+For a list of Amazon Lex attributes you can use, see [Amazon Lex contact attributes](connect-attrib-list.md#attribs-lex-table)\.

 ## Life cycle of session attributes<a name="session-attribute-lifecycle"></a>